marand92/Hugo-Project---personal-website-and-blog/content/track-record.md

 - **15-minute reduction** in lead time per truck.
 - Increased transparency and fairness in truck handling, with a reward system for punctuality.

-This project demonstrated the critical difference between simply implementing software and **leveraging the full potential** implementing an actually smart customization to the standard to deliver tangible operational improvements.
+This project, to me, demonstrated the critical difference between simply implementing software and **leveraging the full potential** implementing an actually smart customization to the standard to deliver tangible operational improvements.

 ---

 ## SAP Implementation at LEIPA Group

-As the subproject manager for the **logistics and warehousing component** of the SAP Procurement implementation at LEIPA Group's Schwedt factory, my role was pivotal in ensuring the project's success.
+As the subproject manager for the **logistics and warehousing component** of the SAP Procurement implementation at LEIPA Group's Schwedt factory, my role was crucial in ensuring the project's success.
 The implementation followed a structured approach:

 1. **Blueprinting Phase**: We conducted a comprehensive **legacy analysis** to assess the wide range of tools and historically developed processes in use.
 Many of these legacy systems were inefficient and uncoordinated, making this step critical for shaping a streamlined solution.

 2. **Customizing Phase**: We identified several **quick-win improvements**.
 Notably, we enhanced **automated reporting** for key ramp shift managers, providing them with real-time data for more informed decision-making.
 Additionally, we developed a **three-day procurement forecasting tool** to better predict production and material capacity needs.
-This tool fostered better coordination across departments, eliminating misaligned forecasts.
+This tool allowed for a better coordination across departments, eliminating misaligned forecasts.

 **Key Achievement**: Despite the resignation of the previous subproject manager, who believed meeting the deadline wasn´t anymore impossible, I took over and led the team consiting of five internal stakeholders, three external consultants and two SAP programmers to not only meet the deadline but also achieve an **almost smooth Go-Live phase** without a high-impact production stop.
 This accomplishment showcased the strength of our collaboration.